Are you considering becoming a voice actor?

 Here are some facts about the voiceover industry to determine if this is the right career for you...

 With the recent attention the voiceover industry is receiving, there are hundreds of people flocking to it every week.
 Some will make it, most will not.
 The voiceover industry is an extremely difficult business to navigate that requires an incredible amount of hard work to succeed.
 This is not meant to discourage you, just to prepare you for what lies ahead.

 Everyone tells me I have a good voice.
 What do I do next?

-Get training!
 There is much more to being a successful voice actor than just having a good voice.
 In fact, that is the least important aspect of my job.
 A successful voice actor is, first and foremost an actor!
-I went to college & graduate school for acting and have been pursuing voiceovers for over 20 years.
+I went to college & graduate school for acting and have been pursuing voiceovers for over 25 years.
 I learn new things every week!
 It is not a skill that comes naturally; it is something that takes a ton of focus to learn.

 How much money do I need to invest to get started doing voiceovers?

 Starting a career in the voiceover industry is not cheap.
 Do not invest any significant amount of money into your new business until you are 100% sure that voiceover is the right vocation for you.
 Many folks have learned the hard way that they can't make a living at this.

 You need to be prepared to initially invest anywhere from $5,000-$20,000 in your new business.
 This includes performance training, demos, a home studio, a website, marketing materials, and more.